-One in five insured Americans who have surgery or visit an emergency room receive a surprise medical bill.
+Before new protections were in place, one in five insured Americans who had surgery or visited an emergency room received a surprise medical bill.
 Surprise medical bills occur when patients get “balance billed” for the difference between what their insurer covers, and what an out-of-network provider charges.
 Often, patients don’t know that the provider who treated them was out-of-network until they’re at home, recovering, and they receive a medical bill for hundreds or even thousands of dollars that their insurance company isn’t obligated to pay.

-Beginning January 1, 2022, a new law called the No Surprises Act will protect insured Americans from most surprise medical bills.
+As of January 1, 2022, a new law called the No Surprises Act protects insured Americans from most surprise medical bills.
 The following tips will help you know and use your new rights.